jsdhami/SaumyaQuake/README.md

 - **Day and Night Visualization**: Users can also visualize day and night on the moon, adding an extra layer of exploration.

-## What do you hope to achieve ?
+## What do you hope to achieve?

-We hope our project may create a great impact on innovation, creativity, critical thinking, data visualization and inspiration field among the new generation and present students and researchers about the lunar surface and Moonquakes.
-This helps to create a interest to know more about space and science.
-As every student and researcher are keen to learn about the new things and their impact on daily life.
-This app also solves the problem about the data visualization of different seismic activity on lunar surface as it is vizulazied in 3D Moon with salient features.
+We hope our project may create a great impact on innovation, creativity, critical thinking, data visualization, and inspiration among the new generation, students, and researchers about the lunar surface and Moonquakes.
+This helps create an interest in learning more about space and science, fostering curiosity and exploration.
+The app also addresses the challenge of visualizing different seismic activities on the lunar surface in 3D.

 ## Tools Used To Develop the Project

+- Bootstrap
+- Globe.Gl JavaScript library (Three.js based)
+- d3 open-source library
+- React
+- JSON/CSV data format

 ## Project Source Code

-Link to the project: GitHub
+Link to the project: [GitHub](link-to-github)

 ## Space Agency Data

 NASA PDS Data

 ## Reference

+[Include any references or citations here if applicable]